Mr-B-2006/Mr-B-2006/README.md

 (I do also intend to branch out and create some more general purpose software and games not only for PC but for mobile and other platforms)

 Computer Specs: 💪
-+CPU: i5-14400F
++ CPU: i5-14400F
-+RAM: 32GB
++ RAM: 32GB
-+GPU: RTX 4070 TI Super
++ GPU: RTX 4070 TI Super
-+Storage: 5.8TB of storage across multiple SSDs and HDDs
++ Storage: 5.8TB of storage across multiple SSDs and HDDs

 <!--
 **Mr-B-2006/Mr-B-2006** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.